System Design Space

 Implementing Systems

-Secure code, testing, code review, dependency management.
+Secure code, testing, code review, and dependency governance.

 Part IV